dakiva/nogo/README.md

 This library is still really early in development and has not had a "locked" release yet.
 This is a great time to provide suggestions, ideas.
 Pull requests are welcome.

 * TODO
-  - Provide out of the box repositories for RDBMS.
-  - Support for groups.
-This is useful when managing ACLs.
-Currently principals must be added directly to ACLs.
+ - use int64 for permission mask.
+This is already supported in the DB.

 About
 =====
 This library is written by Daniel Akiva and is licensed under the apache-2.0 license.